faishalkc/DMMGameLaunch/README.md

 3. Click `Browse` and select the downloaded `launch_dmm_game.exe`
 4. After adding it, right-click the game in your library → `Properties`
 5. Under **Launch Options**, add the following:
--game 851539
+`-game umamusume`

-Replace `851539` with the game ID you want to launch
+Replace `umamusume` with the game ID you want to launch

 6. Rename the shortcut to match your game’s title